scylladb/scylladb/docs/using-scylla/cassandra-compatibility.rst

 |`Materialized Views`_                |  |v|:sup:`*`                            |
 +-------------------------------------+-----------------------------------------+

-:sup:`*` In Scylla Open Source and Scylla Enterprise from 2019.1
+:sup:`*` In ScyllaDB Open Source and ScyllaDB Enterprise from 2019.1

 Additional Features
 ^^^^^^^^^^^^^^^^^^^